 The main unique feature of the Etrian Odyssey games is its map creation.
 The games use the DS (and 3DS) touch screen to map out the dungeon as the player navigates it, and players can add additional icons, notes, and reminders to it at any time.
 The map allows players to keep track of their position and previous discoveries, without needing the use of outside tools.
 The map design was replicated in another Altus DS game, Shin Megami Tensei: Strange Journey, although without the creation and annotation tools.

 From Etrian Odyssey III onwards, players can also add auto-pilot arrows in their maps, which, when activated, automatically moves their party in the direction the arrows point to.
 Players will still encounter enemies on the way, however.
+Millennium Girl adds a Floor Jump, which unlocks when the player has mapped most of the corresponding level.

 The Etrian Odyssey series features a traditional turn-based menu-driven RPG combat.
 Encounters are somewhat random, and is determined by the proximity gauge on the bottom right corner of the top screen.
 Each step increases the chance of an encounter, and when the gauge turns red an encounter is imminent.